giridhar7632/Three.js/14-loading-3d-models.md

 ## Troubleshooting

-If you are not able to load your model properly or it is distorted, miscolored, or missing entirely.
+If you are not able to load your model properly or it is distorted, discolored, or missing entirely.
 These are some troubleshooting steps mentioned in official Three.js site:

 1. Check the JavaScript console for errors, and make sure you've used an `onError` callback when calling `.load()` to log the result.
 2. View the model in another application.
 For `glTF`, drag-and-drop viewers are available for `Three.js` and `Babylon.js`.
 If the model appears correctly in one or more applications, file a bug against `Three.js`.
 If the model cannot be shown in any application, You should file a bug with the application used to create the model.